 This is the middle drawer.
 I ran out of full sheets of styrene and thus had to start stitching together the backside from small pieces.
 Random angle supports were added randomly with no real eye towards how structural integrity actually works.

-I then realize the drawer doesn't actually fit because the slot where this slides in isn't vertically symmetrical.
+At this point, I realize the drawer doesn't fit because the main rectangle isn't vertically symmetrical.
 The picture logs end here as I frustratedly and seemingly endlessly shave the sides of each drawer down to fit.